 Liechtenstein is chosen by many foreign investors who want to start a business in a country where they can benefit from incentives granted by the local authorities for the commercial entities.
 Our company fomation specialists in Liechtenstein can guide them through all the process of company incorporation in this country.

-The main forms of companies that can be incorporated by an entrepreneur who wants to open a company in Liechtenstein are:
+The main types of companies that can be incorporated by an entrepreneur who wants to open a company in Liechtenstein are: